Sporting Goods Industry in Hong Kong

 The International Sportsmen Exposition (ISE) in the US and ISPO MUNICH in Germany are the leading trade fairs for sporting goods.
 As well as staging trade fairs like Hong Kong Sports and Leisure Expo, the HKTDC also organises study or match-making missions for Hong Kong manufacturers, many of which are OEM firms, to visit specific markets in order to help building new business connections.

-The rising number of sporting events is expected to encourage more people to participate in various sports.
-It is expected that Asia Pacific and other emerging markets, such as India and China, will be the growth regions because of the rise in disposable income and improving living standards.
+The rise in the number of sporting events and fitness centres is expected to continue, encouraging more people to participate in various sports.
+Asia Pacific and other emerging markets, such as India and China, will most likely be the growth regions because of their rising disposable income and improving living standards.

 Generic sporting goods tend not to be influenced by changes in the popularity of particular sports, though they are still highly vulnerable to changing fads and fashions.
-Luxury brands such as Moncler Grenoble and Gucci have entered into the sporting goods business by introducing their own sneakers and sporting accessories.
+Luxury brands such as Chanel, Gucci, Hugo Boss and Moncler Grenoble have entered into the sporting goods business by introducing their own sneakers and sporting accessories.
 A “life cycle hypothesis” has been proposed to describe the boom and bust in the specialised sporting equipment market.
-As people grow older, they prefer fishing, golf and exercise equipment, as opposed to the more strenuous sports, such as football and tennis.
+As people grow older, they prefer hiking, fishing, golf and exercise equipment, as opposed to the more strenuous sports, such as kickboxing, football and tennis.

-With capital intensive products being the exception, sporting goods are like other consumer goods, with R&D and marketing figuring highly in the value-added part of the process.
-These have seen many businesses, including Hong Kong manufacturers, look to off-shore their physical production to the Chinese mainland, Vietnam, Indonesia and Thailand in order to lower their production costs.
-With international players focusing their R&D on the use of new materials and generating designs incorporating engineering, biomechanics and physiology, several Hong Kong manufacturers also looked to refine their R&D capabilities.
-For example, Platysens, an HKSTP’s Incu-Tech start-up, has recently presented its pioneering app-based bone conduction headset that provides swimmers with real time audio feedbacks during training.
+With the exception of capital intensive products, sporting goods are like other consumer goods, with R&D and marketing figuring highly in the value-added part of the process.
+Many businesses, including Hong Kong manufacturers, look to off-shore their physical production to the Mainland China, Vietnam, Indonesia and Thailand in order to lower their production costs.
+With international players focusing their R&D on the use of new materials and generating designs incorporating engineering, biomechanics and physiology, several Hong Kong manufacturers have also looked to strengthen their R&D capabilities.
+For example, Platysens, an HKSTP’s Incu-Tech start-up, is marketing its pioneering app-based bone conduction headset that provides swimmers with real-time audio feedback during training.

-With regard to marketing, endorsement agreements with sports stars and sponsorship and licencing agreements with sports events are important factors in making products/brands a success.
+Endorsement deals with sports stars, as well as sponsorship and licensing agreements with sports events are important factors in making sports products/brands a success.
 In line with this, sporting goods companies have often become the sponsor of sports stars, teams and tournaments, launching limited-edition and/or customised products such as T-shirts and accessories.
 Close connections with sports stars and coaches prove a resource that provides a competitive advantage.
-Feedback on products from such individuals could help direct R&D activities.
+Feedback on products from such individuals can help direct R&D activities.

 Trade Measures Affecting Exports of Sporting Goods

-Many sporting equipment items are required to observe the safety and technical standards of the importing countries.
+Many sporting equipment items must meet the safety and technical standards of the importing countries.
 Japan, for example, has banned the use of a list of substances in consumer products under the Japan Green Procurement Survey Standardised Initiative (JGPSSI).

 - Part I focuses on the explanation and clarification of the registration requirements,